Best kombucha in the UK reviewed

 Postbiotics

-In simple terms, postbiotics are essentially things probiotics produce.
+In simple terms, postbiotics are essentially beneficial things live cultures produce.
 These include short-chain fatty acids which nourish our gut lining and may help reduce symptoms of irritable bowel syndrome.

 Personally, I find that kombucha calms my gut which I (rightly or wrongly!) put down to the presence of postbiotics.